1jour1vin

 Good Reasons to Choose Minervois Wines

-Thus, alongside a production of high-quality white and rosé wines—which, however, remains marginal compared to total production—the Minervois appellation primarily offers red wines ranging from the most fruity, meant to be enjoyed young, to the most complex, which require some aging to fully express themselves.
+Thus, in addition to producing high-quality white and rosé wines—which, however, account for only a small portion of total production—the Minervois appellation primarily offers red wines ranging from the most fruity, meant to be enjoyed young, to the most complex, which require some aging to fully express themselves.
 The grape varieties used for these red wines are Syrah, Grenache, Carignan, Cinsault, and Mourvèdre.

-The Minervois appellation is located northeast of Carcassonne and northwest of Narbonne, in an area backed by the Montagne Noire.
+The Minervois appellation is located northeast of Carcassonne and northwest of Narbonne, in an area bordering the Montagne Noire.
 The soil consists of pebbles, schist, sandstone, and limestone, alternating with areas of marl.
-The Mediterranean climate promotes the ripening of the vines.
+The Mediterranean-type climate is ideal for ripening the grapes.
 Although thunderstorms can sometimes be violent, the grapes dry quickly thanks to the wind, which blows almost constantly.

 The red wines from Château Festiano, Château l'Amiral, and especially Château d'Oupia are sure to win over wine lovers who haven't yet tasted wines from the Minervois region.